 Alexandra Road, Great Crosby, Liverpool 23

-Functional building of the late 1960s by Weightman & Bullen, who built widely in the Archdiocese.
+A functional design of the late 1960s by Weightman & Bullen.

-The parish was established in 1930 and a church built in neo-Romanesque style.
+The parish was established in 1930 and a church built in neo-Romanesque style from designs by L. A. G. Prichard (The Tablet, 20 September, 1930).
 This was located on the site of the present car park.
 It developed structural problems and was replaced by the present smaller church in 1968.
 The sacristy and presbytery date from 1930.

 Original Date: 1968